Signs Your Furnace is Overheating And Its Causes

 Noisy Furnace

 You may hear odd noises coming from the furnace.
 Typically, these noises will be loud such as bangs and clanks.
-A furnace may be noisy when it is overexerting, which ultimately leads to overheating.
+A furnace may be noisy when overexerting, ultimately leading to overheating.
 A second reason could be that the overheating has caused furnace components to malfunction, causing them to make strange noises.
-In either case, the noise should prompt you to check for other signs such as a burning smell.
+In either case, the noise should prompt you to check for other signs, such as a burning smell.

 Causes of Furnace Overheating

 The signs listed above provide a handy way of identifying furnace overheating.
 However, it is equally important to understand precisely what causes the furnace to overheat.
-It is only then that you can find suitable solutions to resolve the problem.
+Only then can you find suitable solutions to resolve the problem.
 Here are some of the most common causes of furnace overheating:

 Restricted Airflow